simonw/shot-scraper/README.md

 Screenshots default to being 1280px wide and as long as needed to capture the full page.

+To take a screenshot of a specific element on the page, use `--selector` with its CSS selector:

+    shot-scraper https://simonwillison.net/ -s '#bighead' -o bighead.png

+You can use custom JavaScript to modify the page after it has loaded (after the 'onload' event has fired) but before the screenshot is taken using the `--javascript` option:

+    shot-scraper https://simonwillison.net/ -o simonwillison-pink.png \
+      --javascript "document.body.style.backgroundColor = 'pink';"

 ## Taking multiple screenshot

 You can configure multiple screenshots using a YAML file.
 Create a file called `shots.yml` that looks like this: